LPWAN Meshes: MeshCore - Moving Beyond the Ad-Hoc

 Configuration involves setting:

-- Radio parameters (frequency, bandwidth, spreading factor, coding rate)
+- Radio parameters (frequency, bandwidth, spreading factor)

 - Network topology and routing preferences